 - Whenever you are doing something private or personal online – Logging into your bank account, reviewing your medical records, or planning to visit a controversial website?
 Using the VPN will greatly increase your privacy and security.

 - Whenever you are using a public WiFi connection – Public WiFi is a wondrous thing… if you are a hacker or spy.
 Most free public networks are extremely vulnerable to being hacked.
-When hostile forces do hack into a public WiFi connection, the bad guys can wreak all sorts of havoc, including capturing your personal information.
+Recent news reports also show that mobile WiFi itself is vulnerable to hackers.

 - Whenever you don’t want someone to track your location – Your device’s IP address can be used to figure out approximately where you are in the physical world.
 A VPN replaces your real IP address with its own address when sending your messages to the internet.
 Anyone trying to track your location using your IP address will be foiled.

 - When your Internet Service Provider is spying on you – If you are not using a VPN, you have virtually no privacy online.
-Your Internet Service Provider (ISP) and all sorts of hostile entities (spies, hackers, and various three-letter-agencies) can see everywhere you go and everything you do online.
+Your Internet Service Provider (ISP) and all sorts of hostile entities (spies, hackers, and various three-letter-agencies) can see everything you do online.
 They may use that information themselves or sell it to third parties who will use it for their own purposes.
-If you use a VPN, your ISP won’t be able to see what you are doing.
+If you use a VPN, your ISP won’t be able to see what you are doing since all traffic is encrypted.

-In short, for maximum security and privacy, you should always use a safe and reliable VPN on your Android device.
+In a nutshell, a VPN is a crucial tool in an age of eroding privacy.
+And for maximum security and privacy, you should always use a safe and reliable VPN on your Android device.

 How to setup an Android VPN